gate3/weedle-gatsby-blog/_data/blog/hello-world.md

 metaDescription: This article looks at how to get the current user on Webflow Memberships Beta
 thumbnail: /assets/webflow-memberships.jpeg
 ---
-Webflow released one of the most anticipated features in Beta, but the release has been met with missed emotions.
+Webflow released one of the most anticipated features in Beta, but the release has been met with mixed emotions.
 While the memberships feature has all the makings of a being really good, it almost totally unusable.

 In this tutorial, I will explore one of the most requested features of memberships, which is how do we identify the currently logged in user.
 We will be doing this using custom javascript code

 ## Prerequisites